Asia CRM Software Market Share & Trends For Asia

 The Asia CRM Software Market

-According to Gartner, CRM software revenue in the Asia Pacific region grew 13 percent in 2006 reaching approximately $336 million and representing a 5.2 percent share of the global CRM software market.
+According to Gartner, CRM software revenue in the Asia Pacific region grew 13 percent reaching approximately $336 million and representing a 5.2 percent share of the global CRM software market.

 While China's CRM growth rates exceeds 30 percent, almost all other Asian countries range from 4 percent to 9 percent annual growth.
 India, China and Malaysia are generally agreed to be the Asian markets with the greatest growth potential.
 India’s CRM market is dominated by call center technologies, the Malaysian market is small but steadily growing and there is no other country that invokes as much growth opportunity as China.
 Other more established regions such as Japan, Singapore and Australia are expected to continue to show steady and consistent growth.